-Technology now touches almost every aspect of life.
-This reach, and the range of applications, is likely only to increase.
-It is vital that learners are well prepared for this changing world and that those supporting them can use what technology offers to achieve the best outcomes possible.
+We now live in an increasingly technology-enabled world.
+It is vital that learners are well prepared for the pace of this change and that those supporting them can use what technology offers to achieve the best outcomes possible.

-This review brings together a range of research evidence and data from England to look at what has been achieved in implementing technology to support learning.
-Most of the data presented here was collected through studies conducted in early 2009.
+This review brings together a range of research evidence and data from England to look at what has been achieved in implementing technology to support learning in the further education (FE) and skills sector.1 Most of the data presented here was collected through studies conducted in early 2009.

 Much has changed since 2008.
-Online information for parents and use of learning platforms represent two examples of significant progress for schools.
-In FE the increased integration of technology systems puts the sector in a healthier position to deliver benefits such as administrative efficiencies and support for multi-site learners.
-Furthermore those who work in these sectors are reporting greater benefits from technology, including time savings and positive impact on attainment.
+The increased integration of technology systems in FE puts the sector in a healthier position to deliver benefits such as administrative efficiencies and support for multi-site learners.
+Furthermore, those who work in the sector are reporting greater benefits from technology, including time savings and positive impact on attainment.

-Though the overall picture is positive, it remains important to tackle challenges and issues identified in the next section.
+Though the overall picture is positive, it remains important to tackle challenges and issues identified.
 That way the full benefits from technology investment can be realised.
-The review has two sections: schools and FE and Skills.
 The broad questions covered are: